 Why A Christian Shouldn't Drink Alcohol

 The priests under the Levithical Priesthood were instructed to not take alcohol:

 Leviticus 10:9 KJVDo not drink wine nor strong drink, thou, nor thy sons with thee, when ye go into the tabernacle of the congregation, lest ye die: it shall be a statute for ever throughout your generations.

-In the old testament, The Nazarites like Sampson were called to a special service to the Lord.
+In the old testament, The Nazarites like Samson were called to a special service to the Lord.
 One of the instructions that was given to them was to avoid alcohol.

 This instruction was based on the reason that the Holy Spirit would occasionally come upon and use them.